8n8/bigwebthing/README.md

         8 bytes: POSIX time of latest message
         24 bytes: message ID

-crypto
+memCache
-    A binary file containing all my keys, sessions, and other crypto information.
+    A binary file containing the in-memory cache.

 log
 	A log of error messages, for debugging.